ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-In the worst case, the total number of comparisons for Insertion Sort is closest to:
+In the worst case, the total number of comparisons for Insertion sort is closest to:

 - [x] $n^2/2$
 - [x] $n$